anyaevostinar/anyaevostinar.github.io/classes/257-s25/lab-git.md

 If the syntax doesn't look familiar to you, this is *markdown*, which is a quick way of adding rich text-like features to plain text.
 The "#" indicates a top-level heading; "normal" text is just typed.
 You can just type normal text and be just fine, but if you're interested in learning more, check out [this resource](https://www.markdownguide.org/basic-syntax/).

 There is a lot of opinion out there on what should all be in a README, but at a minimum it should provide an overview of the contents and links to any relevant information such as documentation.
-You don't actually know what all is going to go into this repo yet, and that's okay. **Add the creation date and a description about how it will contain the individual deliverables for this course.**
+You don't actually know what all is going to go into this repo yet, and that's okay. **Add the creation date and a description about how it is a test repository.**

 **Scroll to the bottom to commit the file to the repository.** (Since this is our remote repository, we don't need to push the file this time.)
 Make sure you **add a commit message** to the log like I've done.
 This allows you to go back and read descriptions of what you've committed, rather than trying to deduce this later from the set of files you committed: